shraddhesh1999/Web-Scrapping-using-Python/README.md

 The Python file "project.py" is self contained file.

-Required Libararies and Modules to run the files are:
+Required Libararies and Modules to run the files are-
     - BeautifulSoup / BS4
     - xlxswriter